omnizach/d3-sparkline/README.md

 ### sparkline.title([*value*])

+If *value* is specified, sets the title and returns the sparkline.
+If *value* is not specified, returns the current title function.

+This can be provided as either a string or function of the form `datum => string`, where datum is the entire dataset.
+The controls the title of the sparkline, by default in the upper left.

 ### sparkline.x([*value*])

 If *value* is specified, sets the x accessor and returns the sparkline.
 If *value* is not specified, returns the current `x` accessor value.